 The last stop in this “Bike tour Valencia” is the City of Arts and Sciences, the Valencian jewel of futuristic architecture built by Santiago Calatrava at the end of the 1990s.

-We have a bike tour Valencia every Saturday morning starting in the Old Town to discover and explore Valencia.
-The approximate duration is three hours, and we suggest checking the starting time as it depends on the time of the year.
-We also organise bike tours in Valencia upon request for closed groups, so if you want a different visit to the city, this is a great option.
+We have a bike tour Valencia tailored made, just for you and your needs.
+The approximate duration is three hours, and we suggest checking the starting time as it depends on the time of the year, so if you want a different visit to the city, this is a great option.

-you can make your excursion longer and reach the Parque de Cabecera, on the opposite side of the Turia Gardens, where you can visit the Bioparc or walk around the artificial lake.
-Another possibility is to go to the beach, where you there is a promenade with lots of restaurants where you can enjoy an authentic paella valenciana.
-But be mindful of the restaurant you choose.
-I recommend some I personally know, where you can have a nice meal: “Azahar”, “Caravelas” and/or “Tridente”, but make a reservation before you go, or you might find yourself without a seat.
+Be mindful of the restaurant you choose.
+I recommend some I personally know, where you can have a nice meal: “Duna”, “Caravelas” and/or “Tridente”, but make a reservation before you go, or you might find yourself without a seat.

 If your prefer learning how to cook paella yourself, we recommend our Paella Cooking Workshop.